M2-Ventures-EHR/killbill-swagger-coden/README.md

 ## Modifying the generator

-To modifying the generator, including the Mustache template would require building the repo: `mvn -DskipTests=true -Dmaven.javadoc.skip=true install`
+Modifying the generator, including the Mustache template would require building the repo: `mvn -DskipTests=true -Dmaven.javadoc.skip=true install`

 # Supported Languages

 ## Java

-There is a new swagger module called `killbill-java`, that is used to generate the java client library.
+There is a swagger module called `killbill-java`, that is used to generate the java client library.
 As explained earlier it consists of some templates and code module:

 * [KillbillJavaGenerator](https://github.com/killbill/killbill-swagger-coden/blob/master/src/main/java/org/killbill/billing/codegen/languages/KillbillJavaGenerator.java)